 It’s the end of the school year and summer is just around the corner.
 Why not take a little time this Mother’s Day week to think of ways that you can involve the little family members in some daily tasks around the house.
 It’s a little gift for you!
 Letting up a little on expectations and control, you’ll gain so much more – independent children, fewer tasks for just you to complete, and most importantly, children that know the importance of contribution and responsibility.

 - Make beds.
 I have a fitted sheet on the kids’ beds and a washable quilt – this makes it easy for them to pull the quilt up and make their own beds)

 - Put toys away.
-In the morning and evening works well for us to avoid being overwhelmed by the toy pick up.
+The morning and evening work well for us to avoid being overwhelmed by the toy pick-up.
 I remind them before a special activity (screen time, snack time, friend time).

-- Wipe down counters (a microfiber rag and water cleans up toothpaste and other spills).
+- Wipe down counters (a microfiber rag and water clean up toothpaste and other spills).

-- Older children can spray and wipe mirrors (with non-toxic cleaner, of course).
+- Older children can spray and wipe mirrors (with a non-toxic cleaner, of course).

 - Refills.
 Let the kids be in charge of toilet paper and tissues

 - Wipe light switches and door knobs.